FREQUENTLY ASKED QUESTIONS

 - Should I have a mechanical valve or a tissue valve?

 Anticoagulants, or blood thinners, decrease the blood’s natural ability to clot.
-If you must take anticoagulant drugs, you will need a prothrombin time test (commonly called a pro-time test) every two to four weeks.
-A pro-time test measures the level of certain clotting factors that indicate the blood’s ability to clot.
+If you must take anticoagulant drugs, you will need a prothrombin time blood test (commonly called a pro-time test or INR) every two to four weeks.
+A pro-time test (INR) measures the level of certain clotting factors that indicate the blood’s ability to clot.
 This test result helps your doctor determine the amount of anticoagulant you need.
 The pro-time test should be done at the same lab every time because results may vary from one lab to another.
 It may take a while to establish the right dosage of this drug for you, but consistency and working with your doctor are important.
 Home testing may also be available, so check with your physician about this option.

 While taking anticoagulants, you should avoid large amounts of foods high in vitamin K, such as leafy greens, since they may interfere with your anticoagulant.
-Alcohol may also alter its effect.
+Excessive alcohol may also alter its effect.
 Even simple over-the-counter drugs such as aspirin, laxatives, vitamins, and cough medications can make your anticoagulant more or less active than usual.
 Consult your doctor before eating these foods or taking any of these drugs.

 - Bleeding from a cut that does not stop by itself